 San Francisco Bay has seen a resurgence of its urban waterfront over the past three decades, where predominantly industrial or maritime uses now coexist with commercial, residential and recreational uses.
 The growth in economy, number of jobs, and housing demand, coupled with aging infrastructure has spurred an increasing number of plans for waterfront redevelopment.
 However, with the increasing uncertainty in the regulatory review process for projects along the waterfront, regardless of whether they are of a development, shoreline protection, or habitat restoration nature, it is becoming more and more difficult to efficiently procure approvals.
 There is an increasing need for consistency and certainty in terms of Land Use Policy, Compliance Policy, Environmental Review, Flood Management and FEMA issues, and Climate Change Planning.

-at a regional level by several agencies and JPAs.
+In addition, policies related to long-term sustainability for the region – including climate change, greenhouse gas emissions and vulnerability of our waterfront to flooding – are being discussed at a regional level by several agencies and JPAs.
 As BPC is one of the premier baywide organizations with the knowledge base that can represent the Maritime, Transportation, Energy, and Housing Sectors, as well as the Environment, it is the logical choice for it to function as an advocate, a partner, and a significant contributor at these forums.

 90s, are a good example of what we can do to help meet this new regulatory challenge.

-2017 Meeting Schedule (subject to change)
+2019 Meeting Schedule (subject to change)

-- Wednesday, November 1, 11:00 am – 12:30 pm
+- Wednesday, November 13, 1:00 pm – 2:30 pm